Table of Contents

 Is it compatible with Android?

-No, currently it’s only available on iOS devices like iPhone and iPad.
+No—Fixable is currently available only on iOS devices (iPhone and iPad).

 Can I share repairs with friends?